telnet(1) 맨 페이지 - 윈디하나의 솔라나라

 -l user

-option, then user will be sent to the remote system as the value
+tion, then user will be sent to the remote system as the value for

 -L